 Note: Click on the photo to see description

-This is a small batch recipe, for a larger batch, just double the ingredients.
-For a moist and dense banana bread texture, please check my Chocolate Chip Banana Bread post.
+For a moist and dense traditional banana bread texture, please check my Chocolate Chip Banana Bread post.
 This uses the regular quick bread method.

 Do you see those small holes like pockets?
 That’s a sign that the bread is spongy, soft and light.
 This is the effect of the changes that I did.
 You can also add chopped nuts on top, or more chocolate chip will work too.
 I added palm sugar and flour with the chopped nuts, but chopped nuts will do just fine.